Differences Between Selenium vs Cucumber

 Below is the Top 8 Comparisons Between Selenium and Cucumber:

 Some of the points are explained below that shows the Differences Between Selenium and Cucumber:

-- Selenium is generally referred to as browser automation testing tool.
-Cucumber is referred to as a testing tool based on a behavior driven framework.
+- Selenium is generally referred to as a browser automation testing tool.
+Cucumber is referred to as a testing tool based on a behaviour-driven framework.

 - In Selenium, test scripts can be written in Java, C#, and other languages.
 In Cucumber, test scripts written in plain text language according to rules of Gherkin language.

 - In Selenium, we can use conditional statements effectively and easily.
 In Cucumber, we cannot use these statements like if statement.

 - In Selenium, we need to write scripts based on test cases and requirements.
 We need to write scenarios in Cucumber and get them verified by a business analyst and other management teams.